lambdaclass/concrete/ROADMAP.md

 audience):**
 - `concrete fmt`, `concrete test`, and a minimal project model (`Concrete.toml`) exist.
-- `proof-registry.json` is legacy or gone for flagship proof surfaces; source links are the normal path.
+- ✅ `proof-registry.json` is gone (support removed); in-source links are the only proof path.
 - Release bundles have stable schemas, replay commands, assumption/trust reports, and proof-link provenance.
 - The stdlib/runtime boundary is stable enough for daily examples.